intrinsic-dev/aic/docs/scoring.md

 ### Task duration (0-10 points)

 Rewards faster task completion.
+Only awarded if either
-Only awarded when the task is completed successfully (Tier 3 score > 0).
+* the task is completed successfully, or
+* the final position of the plug is within a bounding radius of the target port (Tier 3 score > 0).
+The bounding radius is set to half of the distance between the initial position of the plug and the target port.

 - **Metric**: Elapsed time from task start to task end
 - **Scoring**: Inversely proportional to duration